UoA-CARES/compsys726_mario_expert/README.md

 You are free to modify and expand the classes inside of "mario_expert.py" and add additional features/functions required to implement your agent.
 This is not best coding practice but it makes the lecturers lives easier.

 ## Mario Manual
-For those too young to remember physical manuals, the link below provides the physical manual with instructions on how to play Super Mario Land.
+The link below provides the physical manual with instructions on how to play Super Mario Land.
 This information will be super useful for developing your expert agent.
+For those too young to remember physical manuals these used to come with the physical cartridge and you couldn't just Google how to play.

 https://www.thegameisafootarcade.com/wp-content/uploads/2017/04/Super-Mario-Land-Game-Manual.pdf